HeXavi8/Mathematical-Modeling/Least squares(LS)/README.md

 3. Tendency to overfit data (LASSO or Ridge Regression might be advantageous)

 ### How:
-The code has been written in LS.py.
+The code had been written in LS.py.

 ### References:<br/>
 https://en.wikipedia.org/wiki/Least_squares<br/>